How to Fix ‘Your Connection Is Not Private’ Error

 Step 6 – Check SSL Certificate

-Final Word: How to Fix Your Connection is Not Private Error
+Final Word: How to Fix the Your Connection Is Not Private Error

 Recap: